-As young people embrace the Internet and other mobile communication technologies, bullying has manifested itself in a new and potentially more dangerous way - through cyber bullying.
-Cyber bullying can generally be defined as sending or posting harmful or malicious messages or images through e-mail, instant messages, cell phones and websites.
-It is emerging as one of the more challenging issues facing educators, since it has a direct impact on students but often occurs away from school property.
+Cyber bullying can generally be defined as sending or posting harmful or malicious messages or images through e-mail, instant messages, text messages and websites.
+It is emerging as one of the more challenging issues facing educators, since it has a direct impact on students but often occurs off school property.

 Examples of cyber bullying include:

-- Posting pictures of classmates online with intent to embarrass them,
+- posting pictures of classmates with intent to embarrass them

-- Breaking into an e-mail account and sending vicious or embarrassing material to others,
+- using someone else's e-mail account and sending vicious or embarrassing material to others

-- Engaging in IM (instant messaging) to trick another person into revealing sensitive or personal information and forwarding that information to others, and
+- engaging in instant messaging or texting to trick another person into revealing sensitive or personal information and forwarding that information to others

-- Taking a picture of a person using a digital phone camera and sending that picture electronically to others without consent.
+- taking a picture of a person and sending that picture electronically to others without consent

-Most teenagers visit websites to communicate with friends and meet new people.
-The danger lies in that the Internet is vast, public and constantly expanding.
+Many children and teens use social media.
 If students have not developed critical thinking skills, are unsupervised or create websites that are not monitored, they can be at risk of unknowingly communicating with predators, spammers or pornographers.

 If you are the victim of a cyber bully

-- If physical threats are made or the bullying escalates, inform your local police.
+- if physical threats are made or the bullying escalates, inform police.

-- If necessary, get a new phone number, account or e-mail address and give it out to only one person at a time.
+- if necessary, get a new phone number, account or e-mail address.

 Suggestions for Parents